GUCHU-PUCHU/Facebook-gc-bot/README.md

 ```

 Then you'll be asked what you want to setup.
-choose login, then input yout email and password.
+choose login, then input your email and password.

-if you want to configure the bot just run `npm start` again.
+To setup the bot's settings, run `npm start` again.
+Then choose `change config`.

+You'll be asked what to change, Hit [Enter] to keep the current values.

-_honestly not sure how to loop the thing so i'll just leave it as is for now._
+_honestly not sure how to loop the setup thing so i'll just leave it as is for now._
-_I'm a beginner._
+_I'm still learning... if you have suggestions or any ideas that can help, please do tell._

 ### Running the bot